maximbilan/aso-keywords/README.md

 ## Notes and limitations

-- Keywords are only available for apps you can access with the provided API key (your App Store Connect team).
+- This tool does not use App Store Connect and cannot access private keywords fields.
-- If multiple App Store versions exist, `--prefer-live` selects a READY_FOR_SALE version when available, otherwise the most recent version is used.
+- Keywords are derived heuristically from public metadata (title, genres, description) and packed to ≤100 chars.
-- Locales must be valid App Store locales (e.g., `en-US`, `de-DE`, `fr-FR`, `ja-JP`).
+- Locales must be valid (e.g., `en-US`, `de-DE`, `fr-FR`, `ja-JP`).
+The tool maps locale→storefront country when possible.
-- Network errors and permission issues are reported to stderr; the script exits non‑zero if any app fails.
+- Network errors are reported to stderr; the script exits non‑zero if any app lookup fails.

 ## Exit codes